 “After graduating from UVic, I was encouraged by some of the teachers to pursue a teaching career.
 I learned about the Upper Valley Educators Institute, applied, and was accepted into their program the following year.
 During that year, I interned at TES with Joe Minichiello and also at Richmond Middle School with Kristen Downey.
 When it came time to apply for jobs, there was an opening at TES and I jumped at the chance to work at the school where I had learned how to teach.
 I’ve been teaching here for the last five-and-a-half years.”

 We say that graduates of UVEI’s Teacher Intern Program (TIP) who choose to continue their education through UVGSE’s masters programs “come back” to Lebanon because they expect and ultimately experience a connected community of teacher learners that mirrors their experience in TIP.
 So just as Ben came back to Thetford, he decided in 2017 to “come back” to UVEI for further growth as a teacher.
 “One of the great strengths of this program is that it brings together educators with such diverse backgrounds and experience, and provides us with the opportunity to not only learn together, but also from each other.”

-Ben graduated from UVEI in 2012 and teaches third grade at Thetford Elementary School.
-He is expected to earn a masters in teaching from UVGSE in 2019.
+Ben graduated from UVEI in 2012 and teaches 5th and 6th grades at Thetford Elementary School.
+He graduated from UVGSE in 2019.